Child witchcraft accusations are a harrowing reality that the world has still not woken up to.

 What if there was no social care system to report witchcraft accusations and child abuse to?

 What if there was no effective police system to hear and respond to a cry for help?

 What if there was no effective criminal justice system to bring perpetrators of child abuse, to justice?

 What if nobody listened to you, ever?

-Based in Calabar, Cross Rivers State, Safety Net will build on the existing child protection service that Safe Child Africa has been running since 2010.
+Based in Calabar, Cross Rivers State on the Niger Delta, Safety Net has built upon the existing child protection service that Safe Child Africa has been running in the area, since 2010.

-Our new service will deliver person centred crisis support and care to children who have experienced accusations of child witchcraft, physical abuse, neglect, sexual abuse, abandonment or physical violence.
-For the first time ever Safety Net will enable us to provide an 8 bed ‘Emergency Safe House’ facility where children can find safe respite for up to 7 nights, while a more suitable long term solution is sought for them, through the end-to-end Safety Net service.
+Since April this year, our new service has been delivering person centred crisis support and care to children who have experienced accusations of child witchcraft, physical abuse, neglect, sexual abuse, abandonment or physical violence.
+For the first time ever, through Safety Net, we have been able to provide an 8 bed ‘Emergency Safe House’ facility where children who have no where else to go can find safe respite for up to 7 nights, while a more suitable long term solution is sought for them.

-Safety Net will provide a lifeline for these children and a viable alternative for the many children who otherwise have no choice between staying with their abuser or fleeing to the streets.
+Safety Net has already provided a lifeline for these children and a viable alternative for the many children who otherwise have no choice but to stay with their abuser or flee to the streets.

-If you can be A Safety Net for one of these children, please help us, now.
+If you can be help us by being a Safety Net for one of these children, please do so, now.